Ri al-Zallalah inscription: Interpretation and significance

-The Ri al-Zallalah inscription contains two parts: an invocation wishing for blessings on the audience using the verb brk ("to bless"), and a signature by the author of the inscription.
-It also invokes the deity as rb (Rabb), "Lord", which, like the use of brk, represents standard monotheistic vocabulary seen in the pre-Islamic South Arabia from the fourth century onwards such as in the Jabal Dabub inscription and the Abd Shams inscription.
+The Ri al-Zallalah inscription has two parts: an invocation, wishing for blessings on the audience and an authorial signature.
+The vocabulary used, including the verb brk ("to bless") and rb (Rabb) for "Lord" reflects the influence of Hebrew or Aramaic traditions, and is standard monotheistic vocabulary previously found in other parts of Arabia that first begins to appear in the fourth century; this is also seen in the Jabal Dabub inscription (South Arabia) and the Abd Shams inscription (northwest Arabia).

 This inscription also contains the first example of a type of assimilation of short vowels known from Classical Arabic grammar.